Deadline: 10 June 2019 AoE

-The IO500 is now accepting and encouraging submissions for the upcoming IO500 list revealed at Supercomputing 2018 in Dallas, Texas.
-We also announce the 10 node I/O challenge to encourage submission of small-scale results.
-The new ranked lists will be announced at our SC18 BOF on Wednesday, November 14th at 5:15pm.
+The IO500 is now accepting and encouraging submissions for the upcoming 4th IO500 list revealed at ISC-HPC 2019 in Frankfurt, Germany.
+Once again, we are also accepting submissions to the 10 node I/O challenge to encourage submission of small scale results.
+The new ranked lists will be announced at our ISC19 BoF .
 We hope to see you, and your results, there.

-Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017 and published its first list at SC17.
+Following the success of the Top500 in collecting and analyzing historical trends in supercomputer technology and evolution, the IO500 was created in 2017, published its first list at SC17, and has grown exponentially since then.
 The need for such an initiative has long been known within High-Performance Computing; however, defining appropriate benchmarks had long been challenging.
 Despite this challenge, the community, after long and spirited discussion, finally reached consensus on a suite of benchmarks and a metric for resolving the scores into a single ranking.

 The multi-fold goals of the benchmark suite are as follows: